mohan13/mohan13/README.md

   </a>
 </div>

-<h4 align="center">I'm using React, Next and Tailwind to make website dance.💃
+<h4 align="center">I'm using React, Next with Typescript and Tailwind to make website dance.💃

 </h4>